erdewit/nest_asyncio/README.rst

 for the result.
 Trying to do so will give the error "``RuntimeError: This event loop is already running``".

-The issue pops up various environments, such as web servers, GUI applications and in Jupyter notebooks.
+The issue pops up in various environments, such as web servers, GUI applications and in Jupyter notebooks.

-This package will patch asyncio to allow nested use of ``asyncio.run`` and ``loop.run_until_complete``.
+This module patches asyncio to allow nested use of ``asyncio.run`` and ``loop.run_until_complete``.

 Installation